What are the Signs of Oxycodone Abuse?

 How to Help a Loved One

-If you think you spot some of these signs in your loved one, you should do what you can to get them treatment.
+If you think you spot some of these signs in your loved one, do what you can to get them treatment through an intervention.
 Ultimately, only your loved one can decide to deal with their oxycodone misuse, but you can be a supportive part of their healing process.
-Some things you can do to help are:
+Some steps you can do to help are:

 • Look into rehab centers near you and share it with your loved one.

-• Educate yourself on oxycodone misuse and how it is impacting your loved one.
+• Educate yourself on oxycodone misuse and how it impacts your loved one.

-• Encourage your loved one and let them know that you will support them through their journey.
+• Encourage your loved one and let them know that you’ll support them through their journey.

-• Take them to a rehab center and visit them if it is allowed at the center.
+• Take them to a rehab center and visit them when possible.

 • Help create a supportive environment for when they leave rehab.